 Incline.Angle.Range: The Exerciser shall be able to increase and decrease the incline angle of the treadmill from 0 degrees through 10 degrees, inclusive, in 0.5- degree increments

 Incline.Angle.Limits: The treadmill shall stop changing its angle and provide audible feedback when it has reached the minimum or maximum limit of its incline range.

 In addition to the functionality represented by the architecture, the treadmill designers must know about the business rules that provide necessary algorithms.
 An example is calculating the number of calories the Exerciser has burned from the combination of his or her weight and the workout program (a series of segments of specified duration, incline angle, and belt speed).
 It might seem peculiar to speak of “business rules” in conjunction with an embedded system, but they pertain there just as they do to information systems.

-The second article in this series will explore some of the quality attribute categories that are of particular importance to embedded and other real-time systems.
+The second article (Requirements for Embedded Systems - Part 2) in this series will explore some of the quality attribute categories that are of particular importance to embedded and other real-time systems.

 Author: Karl Wiegers & Joy Beatty

 Karl Wiegers is Principal Consultant at Process Impact, www.processimpact.com.
 Joy Beatty is a Vice President at Seilevel, www.seilevel.com.
 Karl and Joy are co-authors of the recently-released book Software Requirements, 3rd Edition (Microsoft Press, 2013), from which this article is adapted.